British Oceanographic Data Centre

 WebsiteBODC.ac.uk

-The British Oceanographic Data Centre (BODC) is a British national facility responsible for collecting and distributing data about marine environment.
-BODC is the designated marine science data centre for the United Kingdom and part of the National Oceanography Centre (NOC).[1]
-Most of its staff work is primarily done at its facility in Liverpool, and a small number work in Southampton.[citation needed] The centre serves as a resource for science, education, industry, and the general public.
+The British Oceanographic Data Centre (BODC) is a national facility in the United Kingdom that collects and distributes marine environmental data.
+It serves as the designated marine science data centre for the UK and is part of the National Oceanography Centre (NOC).[1]
+Most of its operations are conducted at its Liverpool facility, with a smaller team based in Southampton.[2]
+The BODC supports science, education, industry, and the general public by providing access to comprehensive marine data.

 Bidston Observatory, home of BODC from 1975 to 2004.